siberianfox/g2wiki/Dual-Endpoint-USB-Operation.md

 This page describes using two USB serial devices with G2 - aka dual endpoint USB.

 ##Theory Of Operation
 The basic idea of dual endpoint USB operation is to have 2 independent channels for communication to the board.
 The first channel is a **control** channel through which machine commands are sent.
-The control channel is always open to process commands in near-real time.
+The control channel is always active to process commands in near-real time.
 The second is a **data** channel through which the Gcode file is queued.

 This arrangement greatly simplifies flow control for the UI or host, as the control channel can be viewed as always being available to process incoming commands such as feedholds (stops), whereas the data channel can be  heavily buffered, and therefore always have the next Gcode block at the ready.